Loading [MathJax]/jax/output/CommonHTML/jax.js

 [5-4]

-Assume, w.l.o.g, $a>b$.
+Assume, w.l.o.g, a>b.

 [5-5]